GuMiner/AsteroidaGraphica/README.md

 ## Build
 --------
-- This project requires the listed **Referenced Libraries** below.
+This project requires the listed **Referenced Libraries** below, in addition to (separately distributed) asset files.
-- Place includes the *include* directory, and libraries in the *lib* directory.

 ## Referenced Libraries
 ---------------------